What Is The Average Square Footage Of A House?

 Because bigger houses sometimes have bigger yards, you can expect higher costs for landscaping and maintenance.
 Home buyers moving from an urban area to a suburban community typically dream of having a yard complete with a giant swing set, a garden and room for the dog to run.
 However, not everyone ends up using their yard as intended.

-When buying a home, you’ll need figure out the average house square footage that will meet your needs.
+When buying a home, you’ll need to figure the best house square footage to meet your needs.

 Think deeply about what matters to you so you can create a budget and find the home that fits your life.
 If you’re gearing up for a house hunt, start the approval process to get a reliable estimate of what you can afford.